sveltejs/kit/CONTRIBUTING.md

 ### Generating changelogs

-For changes to be reflected in package changelogs, run `pnpm changeset` and follow the prompts.
+Run `pnpm changeset` for user-visible changes and follow the prompts.
+Changeset messages should generally be prefixed with `feat:` or `fix:`.
+PRs can also be prefixed with `chore:` or `docs:`, which typically won't require a changeset as they're not user-visible.

 ## Releases